Why Tree-Style Branching Matters for Thought Advantage Estimation in GRPO: Related Work

-The GRPO algorithm has inspired several works to enhance its stability and efficiency by refining its loss function and sampling strategies.
-DAPO \citet{yu2025dapo} introduces several ``tricks'' to stabilize training, such as Clip-Higher for exploration, Dynamic Sampling to filter uninformative samples, and a Token-Level Policy Gradient Loss to properly weight complex reasoning chains.
-Dr. GRPO \cite{liu2025understanding} corrects inherent response length bias and {question difficulty bias by removing specific normalization terms from the loss and advantage calculation, leading to more stable training.
-Generative Policy Gradient (GPG) \cite{chu2025gpg} simplifies the GRPO objective and introduces a gradient rescaling method to counteract ``zero-gradient'' samples, ensuring more effective policy updates.
-Further research has focused on improving efficiency, with CPPO~\cite{lin2025cppo} pruning low-impact samples to reduce computational cost and Off-Policy GRPO~\cite{mroueh2025revisiting} using stale data to improve sample efficiency.
-Other works enhance stability, such as GSPO~\cite{zheng2025group}, which realigns importance sampling at the sequence level; GMPO~\cite{zhao2025geometric}, which uses a geometric mean to mitigate sensitivity to outliers ; and GTPO~\cite{simoni2025gtpo}, which resolves gradient conflicts and prevents policy collapse through trajectory analysis.
-Additionally, specialized solutions like Spectral Policy Optimization~\cite{chen2025spectral} create learning signals for ``all-negative'' sample groups using AI feedback.
+A line of work improves the stability and efficiency of GRPO-style training by revisiting the objective, advantage computation, and gradient estimation.
+DAPO~\citep{yu2025dapo} combines several practical techniques, including exploration-aware clipping (Clip-Higher), dynamic filtering of uninformative samples (Dynamic Sampling), and a token-level policy-gradient loss to better weight long reasoning traces.
+Dr.~GRPO~\citep{liu2025understanding} mitigates response-length and question-difficulty biases by removing specific normalization terms in the loss and advantage calculations.
+GPG~\citep{chu2025gpg} simplifies the GRPO objective and introduces gradient rescaling to reduce the impact of ``zero-gradient'' samples.
+Related methods further target stability from complementary angles: GSPO~\citep{zheng2025group} realigns importance sampling at the sequence level, GMPO~\citep{zhao2025geometric} uses geometric-mean aggregation to reduce sensitivity to outliers, and GTPO~\citep{simoni2025gtpo} analyzes trajectories to resolve gradient conflicts and prevent policy collapse.